adishegde/media_hub/README.md

 The core library supports a lot of flexibility with respect to configuration however minimal support has been added to GUI as of v0.1.0.

+## Contributing

+The entire code base is split into 3 parts: core, gui and cli.

+### Core
+This is where media hub actually lives.
+It consists of 2 parts:

+- daemon: The daemon is the server that handles incoming UDP and HTTP requests.
+The UDP and HTTP services are managed by instances of the `UDPService` and `HTTPService` respectively.
+The code for the services can be found under `src/core/daemon/services`.

+There is also a file indexer that keeps track of shared files and maintains related meta data.
+The related files can be found in `src/core/daemon/fileIndex`.
+The classes exported from `fileIndex` are dependent on each other i.e. `FileIndex` `MetaData` and `SearchHandler` are coupled and not completely independent.

+Finally the entire daemon logic is abstracted away by the `Server` class exported from `src/core/daemon/server.js`.
+This makes it easy to use the daemon everywhere else.

+- client: The client provides support for UDP search requests.
+Making HTTP requests are left to the GUI or CLI apps.
+The `Client` class can be found under `src/core/client/client.js`.

+### GUI
+This contains the code for electron. `src/app/main.js` is the entry point for electron's main process. `src/app/render/index.js` is the entry point for electron's renderer process and the React App.

+The structure of the `render` directory is similar to a React-Redux web app.

+`src/app/utils/client.js` exports the client logic by extending upong the `Client` provided by core. `src/app/utils/fileDownloader.js` implements a file downloader which is used by client to actually download files.